-Himalayan food is a diverse and unique cuisine which covers all ends of the Himalayan borders.
-On our journey we arrive from the Indian side to the idyllic Sikkim region of the Himalayas.
-While Indian food is prominent here the local Himalayan food presides.
-The local staple dishes in Sikkim no different than elsewhere in the Himalayas.
-As expected you will find the favourites of China; chow mein and spring rolls or of India; Curries and Samosas but Himalayan food brings its own unique food culture.
-A drooling mix of Chinese, Nepalese, Indian and Tibetan food favourites.
-Himalayan food is easily found at restaurants and fast food of lower Himalayan settlements as well as the tin roofed shacks dotted through the Himalayan ranges.
-Here are my top 10 Himalayan Food.
+Himalayan food is a diverse and unique cuisine which covers all ends of the Himalayan borders and our journey brings us to the Indian side and the idyllic Sikkim region of the Himalayas.
+An area where Indian food is prominent yet local Himalayan food presides.
+The local staple dishes in Sikkim are no different to elsewhere in the Himalayas where, as expected, you will find the favourites of China, like chow mein and spring rolls, or of India, with Curries and Samosas, but Himalayan food does bring its own unique food culture which is like a drooling mix of Chinese, Nepalese, Indian and Tibetan food favourites.
+Himalayan food is easily found at the restaurants of lower Himalayan settlements as well as the tin roofed shacks dotted through the Himalayan ranges.
+Anyway, here are my top 10 Himalayan Food.

 Cooked lentil soup (Dal) served with steamed rice (Bhat).
 For many Dal is better known as an Indian side dish but in fact it is found at almost every table across South Asia; the Himalayas adopting Dal as their own local food staple.
 Dal Baht is cheap and simple but in honesty (or at least to me) it is a tad bland and boring.
 With added spices and dried chilli it does liven up a bit.

 2. Momo (Dumplings)